ssfsx17/ffpnp/Jobs/JobDetails/Tinker.md

 Bioblaster (3 AP) (multi) - Agility * Level * 0.5 physical poison damage, and attempts to cause Poison status.

 Green Gear (8 MP) (special) - Flip a coin.
 If it comes up heads, this ability targets the party (including yourself).
 Otherwise, it targets all enemies.
-Causes Poison-Plus status.
+Attempts to cause Poison-Plus status.

 ### Machine T4

 Drill (4 AP) (single) - Strength * Level * 0.5 damage, ignoring Evasion and Defense.

 Silver Disc (8 MP) (special) - Flip a coin.
 If it comes up heads, this ability targets the party (including yourself).
 Otherwise, it targets all enemies.
-Causes Blind status.
+Attempts to cause Blind status.

 ### Machine T5

 Flash (5 AP) (multi) - Agility * Level * 0.5 magical non-elemental damage, and attempts to cause Blind status.

 Gold Battery (8 MP) (special) - Flip a coin.
 If it comes up heads, this ability targets the party (including yourself).
 Otherwise, it targets all enemies.
-Restores Level * Intellect * 0.5 HP.
+Restores Intellect * Level * 0.5 HP.

 ### Machine T6

 Black Ingot (8 MP) (special) - Flip a coin.
 If it comes up heads, this ability targets the party (including yourself).
 Otherwise, it targets all enemies.
-Causes Doom status (6).
+Attempts to cause Doom status (4).

 Chainsaw (6 AP) (single) - Strength * Level physical damage, and attempt to instantly-kill at -50 Accuracy.

 ### Machine T7

 Chroma Gem (8 MP) (special) - Flip a coin.
 If it comes up heads, this ability targets the party (including yourself).
 Otherwise, it targets all enemies.
-Causes Sleep status.
+Attempts to cause Sleep status.

 Debilitator (7 AP) (single) - Attempts to cause a random elemental weakness.
 This uses Accuracy and is opposed by Evasion.

 ### Machine T8

-Air Anchor (8 AP) (single) - Attempt to cause Heat status (10) at +50 Accuracy.
+Air Anchor (8 AP) (single) - Attempt to cause Heat status (6) at +50 Accuracy.

 Gold Moogletron (8 MP) (special) - Flip a coin.
 If it comes up heads, this ability targets the party (including yourself).
 Otherwise, it targets all enemies.
 Causes Protect and Shell status (6).

 ### Machine T9

-Bio Grenade (15 AP) (multi) - Attack all enemies twice for physical poison damage, and attempt to cause Poison-Plus, Sap, and Virus statuses.
+Bio Grenade (15 AP) (multi) - Attack all enemies twice for physical poison damage, and attempt to cause Poison-Plus, Sap, and Virus statuses on each hit.

-Flamethrower (10 AP) (multi) - Agility * Level * 1.5 magical fire damage.
+Flamethrower (10 AP) (multi) - Magical attack for Agility * Level * 1.5 magical fire damage.

 ### Machine T10

-Penalty Snipe (20 AP) (BDL) (multi) - Attack all enemies, and double damage for each negative status effect on the target (to a maximum multiplier of 8).
+Penalty Snipe (20 AP) (BDL) (multi) - Attack all enemies, and double damage for each negative status effect on the target, to a maximum multiplier of 8.